-But additionally to higher earnings there are also other benefits related to diverse workforce.
+But additionally to higher earnings, there are also other benefits related to a diverse workforce.
 For instance according to Korn/Ferry Institute: diverse teams are believed to be more engaged.
 At least this is something that 96% of executives believe.

-Glassdoor polled its active and passive job seekers to understand the importance of diversity in recruitment process.
-As a result they found: 67% of respondents in the survey found that diversity in workplace is an important factor when evaluating companies and job offers.
+Glassdoor polled its active and passive job seekers to understand the importance of diversity in a recruitment process.
+As a result, they found: 67% of respondents in the survey found that diversity in the workplace is an important factor when evaluating companies and job offers.

 What is your experience with Diverse Workforce?
 Leave your comments, I am eager to learn your thoughts!